-A reverse mortgage is a loan for homeowners age 62 and older that provides access to a portion of equity without the burden of monthly mortgage payments.
-Instead, you have the option to defer repayments until the home is sold, with the loan repaid when you pass away or sell your home.
-All remaining equity belongs to your heirs.
-What it is: A loan against your home’s equity A loan with no required monthly mortgage payments A loan designed to meet the needs of retirees on fixed incomes...
+A reverse mortgage is a loan for homeowners age 62 and older that requires no monthly mortgage payments.
+The loan is repaid when the borrower passes away, leaves the home permanently or sells.
+Funds available are distributed as a lump sum, line of credit or structured monthly payments.
+What a Reverse Mortgage is: A loan against your home’s equity A loan with no required monthly mortgage payments A loan designed to meet the needs of retirees on fixed incomes Tax-free cash for virtually anything (social security income supplement,...
 Read Full Article

 I am in North Carolina and I'm not on the house deed.
 We applied for a reverse mortgage, signed the papers and appraisal was done today.
 I question them about me not being on the house deed and I was told it was not necessary.
 Is this true?
 If it is, where do I stand?
 I hate it when I hear stories like this.
 I believe you should be given all the information and then allow you to make an informed decision and not just that it’s not necessary. ...
 Read Full Article